aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 ### Organic soils: LU {#Ch04.07.06}

-The distribution of organic soils in farmlands was modelled by the University of Latvia project "Improvement of sustainable soil resource management in agriculture".
+The distribution of organic soils in farmlands was modelled by the University of Latvia project "Improvement of sustainable soil resource management in agriculture: E2SOILAGRI".

 From all the results we used layer `YN_prognozes_smooth.tif` stored at `Geodata/2024/Soils/OrganicSoils_LU/`.